6 Michigan Safety Codes That Keep Construction Workers Safe

 - Sanitary washing facilities for any and all employees who might come into contact with hazardous materials, chemicals, etc.

 The rules and regulations go on, so refer to LARA’s website.
 Contact construction accident lawyers or a workers’ compensation attorney at Cochran, Kroll & Associates, P.C. if you’ve already dealt with injury or illness due to site mismanagement.
+Sanitation infractions are generally pretty easy to spot once you are familiar with the rules, so don’t be afraid to contact legal counsel if an infraction has occurred.

 2. Fall Protection